How we plan to make an easy $1,500 this year in cashback rewards through simple credit card hacking.

 - Grand Total – Dave $385, Ashley $385 = $770 x 2 (1st yr. bonus) = $1540

-That’s right, $1,540 cash back in one year without much effort at all!
+That’s right, $1,540 cash back to us in one year without much effort at all!
 There are a few rewards cards that might give more back in travel rewards, but we’ve really enjoyed the fact that we could simply use one card and we hardly had to keep track of anything.

 What’s Next For Us?

 After the 12 months are up on both of our cards, we plan to go back to a more aggressive form of credit card hacking.
 By that point, we will have just about every card available to us and we won’t have to worry about the Chase 5/24 rule or any other possible rejections.
 We will go back to looking for cards that have big sign-up bonuses and we will filter through cards more frequently.
+It’s not as easy as the cashback program with Discover, but it will let us replenish some of our points for flights and hotels.

 As for the Discover It Card, we may hang onto it since there is no annual fee, or we could cancel it so we can reapply again in a few years for double cash back.